Product is now named: Microsoft Defender for Endpoint.

 How can I buy Microsoft Defender ATP Standalone?

 Infused Innovations is a Microsoft Gold Partner and a Microsoft CSP provider.
-Just submit the Contact form at the bottom of the page for your free quote.
+Just click the button below for your free quote.
 Microsoft Defender ATP is only available through Microsoft CSP or an EA.
 All pricing in this post refers to retail CSP pricing.

 Free Office 365 E1 Trial for 6 Months!